Skip to content

 }

-This allows you to:
+This powerful notation enables you to:

-• Lock deeply nested object properties
+• Lock deeply nested properties

-• Lock specific array elements (using numeric indices)
+• Lock specific array elements using numeric indices

-• Lock entire object subtrees (all properties under a path)
+• Lock entire object subtrees

-Example
+Practical Example

-Consider this source JSON file (en.json):
+Source JSON file (en.json):

 json